#

 NC Protect is simple to deploy, and it does not change the state of your data at rest.
 It can utilize existing RBAC policies to ensure faster onboarding and expand to ensure your employees only have access to content that they require.
 The platform will also consume metadata applied by other security applications, ensuring existing security policies are easily transitioned to a more dynamic access policy.

 If you are considering implementing ABAC to enforce a zero trust policy, consider NC Protect.
-Whether you need to manage sensitive data securely within your Microsoft 365 applications (SharePoint, OneDrive, Office and Exchange), SharePoint Server or Windows file shares or need managing access and sharing of classified information stored with high levels of assurance – archTIS can assist. archTIS puts you on the path to zero trust access and protection with immediate benefit and return on investment, while enabling your big picture goals.
+Whether you need to manage sensitive data securely within your Microsoft 365 applications (SharePoint, Office and Exchange), SharePoint Server or Windows file shares or need managing access and sharing of classified information stored with high levels of assurance – archTIS can assist. archTIS puts you on the path to zero trust access and protection with immediate benefit and return on investment, while enabling your big picture goals.

 Webinar: Myth Busting ABAC vs RBAC for Effective Data Security